AbhijeetOvhale/my-first-project/README.md

 7. Open the app:
     Visit http://127.0.0.1:8000/ in your browser.

+(You can also find all the important ready to paste codes, in the 'osc project all codes' file!)

 ## 🔑 Login Credentials

 To test the Owner Dashboard, use the following credentials: